-11/240 Partitions
+13/279 Partitions

 The superblock contains information relative to the filesystem e.g. filesystem type, size, status, metadata structures.

 The Master Boot Record (MBR) is a 512-byte program located in the first sector of the hard disk; it contains information about hard disk partitions and has the duty of loading the OS.

-On recent systems, the MBR has been replaced by the GUID Partition Table (GPT).
+MBR has the following limits: